Learning the Effect of Persuasion via Difference-In-Differences: Estimation

 \subsection{Regression-Based Approaches}

-It is a popular practice to estimate ATT by using a two-way fixed effect regression model.
-There is a similar approach to estimate the persuasion rate.
-In order to clarify the idea, we focus on the case where there are no covariates for now.
-If \cref{ass:did,ass:monotonicity,ass:common trend} hold without the covariates $X$, then APRT and R-APRT are given by
+ATT is often estimated using a two-way fixed effects regression model.
+A similar approach applies to persuasion rates.
+To illustrate, we first consider the case without covariates.
+If \Cref{ass:did,ass:monotonicity,ass:common trend} hold with $X$ omitted, FPR and BPR are